Google Pixel 10 vs. Pixel 8: Is it time to upgrade?

 (Image credit: Apoorva Bhardwaj / Android Central)

-Google is reportedly planning a big upgrade to the Tensor G5 chipset for the Pixel 10 series.
+Google's big upgrade to the Tensor G5 chipset for the Pixel 10 series is official.
 It's the first to be manufactured by TSMC instead of Samsung Foundry, and also the first to use a 3nm process node.
-Both of these changes should help the Tensor G5 in the Pixel 10 perform better than ever, with Google's efficiency and optimization prowess still intact.
+Both of these changes help the Tensor G5 in the Pixel 10 perform better than ever, with Google's efficiency and optimization prowess still intact.
+Google claims it brings CPU performance that's 34% faster on average than Tensor G4, and TPU performance for AI tasks that's up to 60% more powerful.

-According to leaked benchmark scores, the Tensor G5 still probably won't match or beat the latest Qualcomm chipsets, which is unsurprising.
-However, the performance upgrade and the reported additions of more custom components could lead to more real-world improvements in the daily use of a Pixel 10.
+The Tensor G5 still probably won't match or beat the latest Qualcomm chipsets, which is unsurprising.
+However, the performance upgrade and the additions of more custom components likely lead to more real-world improvements in the daily use of a Pixel 10.
 In the AI era, these spec bumps can loom large as more compute is needed for on-device mobile processing.
+Google's switch to a custom image-signal processor (ISP) with Tensor G5 is said to make the Pixel 10 cameras its best yet.

 Swipe to scroll horizontally